Why study Italian and History of Art at Warwick?

 What opportunities are there to study abroad?

-You will spend one year of your course abroad – usually your second or third year, depending on your course.
+You will normally spend either the second or third year of your course abroad.
 We offer placements at carefully chosen partner institutions through the University’s study abroad scheme or through independent partnerships.
 It is also possible to work for the British Council as an English language assistant, or to set up an independent work placement.
 For more details see individual course pages.

 A level: AAB, including a modern language or classical language